- Capital: Paris

 Player: This is probably a generational preference but there are a few who could be considered for the title of being the ‘greatest French player ever’.
 Just Fontaine, Raymond Kopa, Michel Platini, Thierry Henry all get honourable mentions but for me it’s Zinedine Zidane.
 He was the lynchpin and leader of the side that won the World Cup in 1998 and European Championships two years later.
 He was the best player in the world in the early 2000’s.
 A phenomenal player.

 Manager: Two men have won a World Cup for France.
 Aimé Jacquet and Didier Deschamps.
 Both have very good win percentages (64.2% and 65.7% respectively) but Deschamps has over double the games of Jacquet.
 Based on that I would go for Deschamps, who was Jacquet’s captain, when he lifted the trophy.
-The pressure on winning the home World Cup in ‘98 is a valid arguement in the favour of Jacquet but based on longevity I’d have to go for Deschamps.
+The pressure on winning the home World Cup in ‘98 is a valid argument in the favour of Jacquet but based on longevity I’d have to go for Deschamps.

 Q. Who could be regarded as a ‘cult hero’ in terms of the national team both in the past and present?

-For the present option I’m going with another striker, Olivier Giroud.
+For the present option, I’m going with another striker, Olivier Giroud.
 It’s his goals, or lack of them, in the 2018 World Cup that has cemented his hero status among French fans.
 His selflessness and work rate for the team as he looks to create space and pull defenders out of position for the likes of Kylian Mbappé and Antoine Griezmann are a vital part of Didier Deschamps, France.
-He does score too, recently becoming France’s second highest ever male international goalscorer with 44 goals, just 7 goals behind Thierry Henry.
+He does score too, recently becoming France’s second-highest-ever male international goalscorer with 44 goals, just 7 goals behind Thierry Henry.

 Q. Of the current team, who would you say is the best player from France currently?

 The strength and depth the current squad possesses is frightening.
 A ‘B’ squad could quite possibly qualify for a major tournament, it’s that deep!
 The boys from the banlieues (shameless plug!) are the face of the team with Paul Pogba and Kylian Mbappé the poster boys.
 For me Hugo Lloris and Raphaël Varane are huge for this side, their experience and leadership skills are indispensable.
-For pure talent though it’s Mbappé.
-He has everything, pace, power, skill, can finish.
+For pure talent, though it’s Mbappé.
+He has everything, pace, power, skill, and can finish.
 He’s a Balon D’Or winner in waiting.

 Q. How would you describe the current state/performance of the national team?

 They are the World Cup holders, so pretty good.
 They are very difficult to beat and have an excellent defence.
 They could maybe do more in an attacking sense with the embarrassment of riches they have, particularly in wide areas.
-They are maybe missing a truly outstanding striker, as good as Giroud has been he is the wrong side of 30 and won’t be around for ever.
+They are maybe missing a truly outstanding striker, as good as Giroud has been he is on the wrong side of 30 and won’t be around forever.
 Mbappe can play through the middle but he is not what you could describe as a ‘number 9’

 Q. Are there any French players who you think we should be focusing on for the future – who would you say is the most exciting up & coming talent from the country?

 So many!
 The production line seems to be endless.
 Jules Konde could potentially be a truly world-class central defender, Jonathan Bamba has been outstanding for Lille in Ligue 1 this season as has Roman Faivre at Brest.
-But it’s another Ligue 1 starlet who seems to be head and shoulders about the rest, Eduardo Camavinga.
+But it’s another Ligue 1-starlet who seems to be head and shoulders above the rest, Eduardo Camavinga.
 The Rennes midfielder is only 18, he has already made his senior debut for France and scored his first international goal.
 You’ve all heard of him but remember the name!

 Q. Looking at France’s long and illustrious international history, what would you say has been the best game, result or performance for the national team in your opinion?

-In terms of magnitude for me there can only be one game.
+In terms of magnitude for me, there can only be one game.
 The ‘98 World Cup Final.
-It was France’s World Cup, they were playing Brazilian side who had Ronaldo (the best player in the world at the time) in team, in Paris.
+It was France’s World Cup, they were playing the Brazilian side who had Ronaldo (the best player in the world at the time) in the team, in Paris.
 The pressure must have been huge on those players.
 You wouldn’t have known though as they brushed them aside in a 3-0 win.
 It was Zidane’s final, he would score 2 goals and run the show, Emmanuel Petit scoring the other goal.